ss407102/Session_89/session_8MOM.md

       * pre-initialisation of certain layers.

     * Initialization -
-       *  Deeper Model was initialized by using layers of model A(trained with random initialization ).
+       *  Deeper Model was initialized by using layers of model A(trained with random initialization ) without changing learning rate.
-       * Learning rate was not changed for these layers.
        * Remaining layers initialized randomly.
        * For random initialization weights were sampled from a normal distribution with the zero mean and 10 −2 variance.